 Short sale refers to a real estate sale where the net proceeds of a property sale fall short of all debts that liens have secured against that property.
 In other words, it’s the sale of a property at a price less than what the current owner owes.

-The process of a short sale can be broken down into nine steps as follows:
+The short sale process can be broken down into nine steps as follows:

 You will have to resend various documents.
 Follow up with the bank or the lender to ensure that you resend documents immediately and avoid wasting time.
 Also find out more about the mortgage lender, the strict foreclosure date if it exists, and loan type.
 This information will determine how you approach negotiations.
 Once you have authorization on a file, order a package for the sale if you have not received it yet.
 Most lenders prefer getting their own packages instead of generic packages.

 Get all documents that the foreclosure lender requires.
 Be on top of the real estate agent or homeowner or the entity that originally sent over the home.
 This will enable you to get all necessary documents as soon as possible.
 Generally, it’s wise to collect all documents necessary from the property owner before you initiate the short sale process.